From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TC in disordered ITF model

+At finite temperatures, the Mermin-Wagner theorem asserts that one-dimensional systems with discrete symmetries cannot undergo spontaneous symmetry breaking, as thermal fluctuations in these systems are strong enough to disrupt long-range order, resulting in a finite density of excitations\cite{mermin-wagner}.
 In the FM phase, these excitations manifest as domain walls.
 The energy associated with these domain walls is typically independent of their position along the chain, allowing them to move freely.
 This mobility of domain walls contributes to the destabilization of any potential long-range order, thus reinforcing the conclusion that spontaneous symmetry breaking cannot be realized in one-dimensional systems at finite temperatures.

-The excitation states can be described as superpositions of states featuring finite densities of domain walls distributed across various spatial locations.
+The excited states can be described as superpositions of states featuring finite densities of domain walls distributed across various spatial locations.
 These delocalized and fluctuating domain walls introduce perturbations that disrupt long-range spin correlations at any finite temperature.

-The introduction of disorder, characterized by a non-clean regime with $h_i \in [-h,h]$ and $J_i \in [J/2, 3J/2]$, leads to significant alterations in the system's physical properties.
-In the absence of external magnetic fields, the system resides in a FM phase characterized by a non-zero magnetization $m^z\neq0$, as all exchange couplings are positive.
+The introduction of disorder, characterized by a non-clean regime with $h_i \in [-h,h]$ and $J_i \in [J/2, 3J/2]$, leads to significant modifications in the system's physical properties.
+In the absence of external magnetic fields, the system resides in a FM phase characterized by a non-zero magnetization $m^z$, as all exchange couplings are positive.
 Upon the application of a weak magnetic field, specifically when $h\ll J$, domain walls emerge along the chain.
-For a single domain wall located at position $d$, the excited state of the system is represented as $|d\rangle=|\uparrow\uparrow\dots \uparrow\underline{\downarrow}\uparrow\uparrow\dots\rangle$.
+For a single domain wall positioned at $d$, the excited state of the system can be expressed as $|d\rangle=|\uparrow\uparrow\dots \uparrow\downarrow_{_d}\uparrow\uparrow\dots\rangle$.
 In contrast to the clean system, where a thermally activated domain wall can move freely, in the presence of disorder, the domain wall becomes immobilized due to the energy cost associated with its dispersion throughout the chain.
 As the magnetic field increases, the system can sustain a finite density of domain walls, all of which remain pinned by the disorder.
 It has been demonstrated that for $h<J$, the system exhibits characteristics of the many-body localized (MBL) phase within the FM phase, which remains stable in the presence of perturbations such as interactions\cite{r23}.